tr3ysmith/pomocli/README.md

 # 🍅 PomoCLI

-A beautiful, cross-platform pomodoro timer built for developers who live in the terminal.
+A simple, clean pomodoro timer built for developers who live in the terminal.

 ## ✨ Features